The Black Cannabis Equity Initiative hosted a virtual webinar Friday to reflect on the passage of NJ Cannabis legalization last Thursday.

 Organized by the Capital City Black Caucus, Black Cannabis Equity Initiative sponsored it along with 1906, Columbia Care, the African American Chamber of Commerce, the NJ Cannabis Business Association (NJCBA), the NJ Cannabis Trade Association (NJCTA), Minorities 4 Medical Marijuana (M4MM), Garden State NORML, ACLU NJ, the Coalition for Medical Marijuana of NJ (CMMNJ), Doctors for Cannabis Regulation (DFCR), the NCIA, Doug Palmer and Associates, and Sativa Cross.

 John Bailey of Black Cannabis moderated the event.

 Black Cannabis Overview

 “We all have a great debt to pay to Ed,” Bailey said regarding Ed “NJWeedman” Forchion.
 He lauded NJWeedman and Ken Wolski of CMMNJ for their early cannabis advocacy.

 However, “there is still much work to be done,” Bailey said.

-The new NJCBA president Ed DeVeaux noted he was a business partner with Scott Rudder first at the lobbying firm Burton Trent before they launched the NJCBA.
+New NJCBA president Ed DeVeaux noted he was a partner with Scott Rudder at the lobbying firm Burton Trent before the NJCBA.

 “You have left big shoes to fill.
 I hope I do the association justice as you have,” DeVeaux said.